-- 1. Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, language, national origin, sex, sexual orientation, gender identity or expression, genetic information, familial status, socioeconomic status, physical or mental disability, or veteran status. - 2.
+- 1. Impartial, reasonable access to medically indicated treatment and care regardless of age, race, color, religion, culture, ethnicity, national origin, sex, sexual orientation, gender identity or expression, socioeconomic status, familial status, marital status, physical or mental disability, veteran status, or source of payment for care.. - 2.
 Care that respects the patient's psychosocial, spiritual, cultural, and personal values and expressions of belief and practice as long as these do not harm others or interfere with the course of treatment to which he or she has agreed. - 3.
 Effective communication, including access to interpreting and translation support services to address language barriers and vision, speech, hearing, and cognitive impairments. - 4.
 Accept or refuse visitors.
-Hospital policy says visitors may be limited if required for the patient's health or safety, or the safety of other patients or staff. - 5.
+EMH policy states visitors may be limited if required for the patient's health or safety, or the safety of other patients or staff. - 5.
 Access to guardianship, patient advocacy, and child/adult protective services. - 6.
 Be cared for by staff that is educated about patient rights and their role in supporting these rights. - 7.
-Have a family member or representative of his/her choice and his/her personal physician notified promptly of the patient's admission to the Hospital. - 8.
+Have a family member or representative of his/her choice and his/her personal physician notified promptly of the patient's admission to an EMH Hospital. - 8.
 Use clothing and other personal items.
 You may bring in your own clothing and other personal items as long as they are safe and not offensive to others.
-You will have use of a telephone and may receive mail.
+You will have use of a telephone and will receive mail.
 Phone contact, mail, and visitors may be limited at times because of your medical condition.
 If there are questions about these, please talk to the nurse.